bobbingwide/oik-clone/readme.txt

 8. Clone admin - Slave tab - Master posts to clone

 == Upgrade Notice ==
+= 2.1.1 =
+Update for empty output from clone and cloned shortcodes when OIK_APIKEY is not set.

 = 2.1.0 =
 Update for a fix to issue #60